millerjem/zarf-hello-world/onboarding.md

 ## Prerequisites
 - **Kubernetes Cluster**: A running Kubernetes cluster (e.g., k3s, k3d, or other distributions) compatible with Mission Lab.
 - **Zarf CLI**: Installed on both development and target machines.
 Installation instructions are available at [Zarf Documentation](https://docs.zarf.dev/).
-For Mac with Homebrew: `brew install zarf`.
+For Mac/Linux with Homebrew: `brew install zarf`.
 - **UDS CLI**: Installed for bundling and deploying UDS bundles.
-Install via Homebrew: `brew install defenseunicorns/tap/uds`.
+For Mac/Linux with Homebrew: `brew install defenseunicorns/tap/uds`.
-- **MinIO**: Configured for multi-tenant storage in Mission Lab.
-- **Tenjin and Koverse**: Available for ML/DL/AI capabilities, if required by the application.
 - **Git Repository**: A repository (e.g., similar to `zarf-hello-world`) containing application configurations.
 - **Access to Mission Lab**: Ensure access to the Mission Lab environment (cloud, on-premises, or disconnected).
 - **Company-Specific Registry**: Access to an OCI-compliant registry (e.g., Harbor, Artifactory, or a private Docker registry) for storing Zarf packages and UDS bundles.